octokit/plugin-rest-endpoint-methods.js/docs/users/getAuthenticated.md

 # Get the authenticated user

-Lists public and private profile information when authenticated through basic auth or OAuth with the `user` scope.
+If the authenticated user is authenticated through basic authentication or OAuth with the `user` scope, then the response lists public and private profile information.

-Lists public profile information when authenticated through OAuth without the `user` scope.
+If the authenticated user is authenticated through OAuth without the `user` scope, then the response lists only public profile information.

 ```js
 octokit.users.getAuthenticated();